yochaigal/cairn/resources/adventure-conversions/the-frozen-temple-of-glacier-peak.md

 # The Frozen Temple of Glacier Peak

 - Converted from the original adventure by [Robin Fjärem](https://ialath.itch.io/).
-Buy in [PDF](https://ialath.itch.io/frozen-temple-of-glacier-peak) or in [print](https://www.exaltedfuneral.com/collections/store-exclusive/products/the-frozen-temple-of-glacier-peak).
+- Buy in [PDF](https://ialath.itch.io/frozen-temple-of-glacier-peak) or in [print](https://www.exaltedfuneral.com/collections/store-exclusive/products/the-frozen-temple-of-glacier-peak).

 ## Pre-Generated Characters
+Abilities were kept as-is (highest) but you are free to reroll abilities and HP.

 ### Disa (Mercenary)
 2 Armor, 8 HP, 14 STR, 11 DEX, 12 WIL, halberd (d10)